Back Hernia: Symptoms and Treatment (Is it Serious?)

 • Urinary or fecal incontinence

-To learn more about serious damage to the spine, see the following article.
+To find out more about serious spinal injuries, see the following article.

 Treatment